ember-intl/ember-intl/docs/ember-intl/app/templates/docs/advanced/auto-generating-keys.md

 Finally, we need to change `{{format-message}}` and `formatMessage()` to `{{t}}` and `t()`, so that your app displays the correct translations to your users.

-Simply install [`ember-formatjs`](https://github.com/mainmatter/ember-formatjs/blob/main/README.md) as a development dependency.
+Install [`ember-formatjs`](https://github.com/mainmatter/ember-formatjs/blob/main/README.md) as a development dependency.
 The addon will transform your code at build time.

 ```json
 /* package.json */